suncoast-devs/handbook/lessons/css-intro/cascade-and-inheritance.md

 | Ones      | Score one in this column for each element selector or pseudo-element contained inside the overall selector.                                                                     |

 The following table shows a few isolated examples to get you in the mood.
-Try going through these, and making sure you understand why they have the specificity that we have given them.
+Try going through these and making sure you understand why they have the specificity that we have given them.

 | Selector                                                     | Thousands | Hundreds | Tens | Ones | Total specificity |
 | ------------------------------------------------------------ | --------- | -------- | ---- | ---- | ----------------- |